agile-learning-institute/mentorHub-elasticsearch/README.md

 See [Tsconfig Reference](https://www.typescriptlang.org/tsconfig)

 ## Contributing
-The typescript files found in `./src/searchinit/` are used to grab test data from a `test-data.json` and perform the necessary data transformations before indexing the test data.
-There is a CLI tool at```./src/searchinit/elasticsearch-test.sh``` that can be used to run various tests on your elasticsearch container.
+The `./src/configure.ts` script is the entrypoint for this utility.

+### Seperation of Concerns
+The `./src/config` folder contains runtime configuration management code.
+The `./src/utils` folder contains mongodb and elasticsearch IO functions.

+### Workflow
 You should do all work in a feature branch, and when you are ready to have your code deployed to the cloud open a pull request against that feature branch.
 Do not open a pull request without first building and testing the containers locally.

 ## Build
-To build code for deployment
+To build code for production deployment
 ```bash
 npm run build
 ```